Cushychicken/cushychicken.github.io/resume.md

 active: Resume
 ---

-This is a working resume of sorts.
+Bruh a working resume of sorts.
 It's a more fine-grained version of my professional accomplishments than the traditional one-page document.
 These are occasionally supplemented by blog posts, where appropriate, to illustrate what I've done, or what I learned from a project.

 They go in reverse order, and trail what I'm working on now by about a year, out of respect for my current employer.